 It is irrelevant to law enforcement whether or not a defendant intended to cause a risk of serious bodily injury to another person.
 Conviction of Reckless Endangerment in Aurora, and throughout Colorado, is a class 3 misdemeanor.
 Consequences can include up to 6 months in county jail and also a fine of up to $750.
 Additionally, anger management class, community service, or prohibited firearm ownership can result from a conviction.

 The facts in each unique case matter and should be discussed with an experienced reckless endangerment attorney.
 Law enforcement and prosecutors can also overcharge Reckless Endangerment in situations where a simple accident has occurred.
 This does not mean those involved are guilty of a crime.
 If contacted by police, it is imperative that you exercise your right to remain silent.
 Don't provide statements of any kind.
 Instead, call a highly rated defense lawyer capable of assessing your case and outlining next steps that prioritize your best possible outcome.

 If you or someone you know is facing reckless endangerment charges, be smart.
-Contact the expert criminal defense attorneys at O'Malley and Sawyer at 303-830-0880.
+Contact the determined criminal defense attorneys at Sawyer Legal Group at 303-830-0880.
 Together, we can protect your future.